 Because of the nature of our products and services, general economic downturns in the United States and globally can adversely affect our business operations and financial results.
 Current global economic challenges, including inflationary pressures, supply chain disruptions, currency fluctuations, geopolitical uncertainty, military conflicts, increased interest rates and recession risks, as well as the rising debt levels of the United States and other countries, are likely to continue to put pressure on the economy, and on us.
 For example, during 2022 and 2023, the U.S. Federal Reserve raised its benchmark interest rate to combat inflation.
 Although the Federal Reserve has indicated that it expects to reduce interest rates in 2024, high interest rates may persist and may, among other things, reduce the availability and increase the costs of obtaining new variable rate debt and refinancing existing indebtedness, and adversely impact our financial condition and results of operations.
 Additionally, such increases in rates put additional pressure on consumers and the economy in general, which can in turn lead to reduced consumption of products incorporating our packaging.
 Bank failures or issues in the broader U.S. or global financial systems may have an impact on the broader capital markets and, in turn, our ability to access those markets.
-As evidenced in recent years, changes in fiscal and monetary policies and tightening of credit availability and financial difficulties, leading to declines in consumer and business confidence and spending, may adversely affect us, or our customers, suppliers, and distributors.
-When such conditions exist, customers may delay, decrease or cancel purchases from us, and may also delay payment or fail to pay us altogether.
-Suppliers may have difficulty filling our orders and distributors may have difficulty getting our products to market, which may affect our ability to meet customer demands, and result in loss of business.
+As evidenced in recent years, changes in fiscal and monetary policies and tightening of credit availability and financial difficulties, leading to declines in consumer and business confidence and spending, may adversely affect us, or our customers, suppliers may have difficulty filling our orders and distributors may have difficulty getting our products to market, which may affect our ability to meet customer demands, and result in loss of business.
 Weakened global economic conditions may also result in unfavorable changes in our product price/mix and lower profit margins.
-We have experienced most of these conditions to some extent as a result of the global economic impact of the pandemic.
-All of these factors may have a material and adverse effect on our business, results of operations, financial condition, and prospects.
+We have experienced most of these conditions to some extent as a result of the global economic impact of